abisarwan-go/centralized-chat/README.md

 ### As a Server

 Just start the server.
 It will handle incoming connections and facilitate the authentication and communication between connected clients.

+## Project Planning

+Overall, the planning for the project is outlined as follows:
+1. Finish implementation for chat functionality.
+2. Refactor code to enhance maintainability and performance.
+3. Optimize the main loop to make it passive for better resource management.

 ## Contributing